-It's a free world out there.
-Free maps, free navigation, free calls on the Internet, free email, free apps for smartphones — but should you trust your digital security to a free program?
+It's a free world out there on the internet.
+Free maps, free navigation, free voice calls, free email, free messaging, free apps — but should you trust your digital security to a free antivirus program?

 Antivirus software companies have certainly profited from this fact, but there are also plenty of free options, including free basic programs from the same developers that also offer for-pay packages.

 On the free side are some solid and reputable antivirus programs for Windows machines.
-Avast Free Antivirus, Avira Free Antivirus, AVG AntiVirus Free and Bitdefender Antivirus Free Edition are just a few.
+Avast Free Antivirus, Avira Free Antivirus, AVG AntiVirus Free, Bitdefender Antivirus Free Edition and Kaspersky Security Cloud Free are just a few.

-There are many more paid anti-virus programs from such well-known names as Bitdefender, McAfee, Norton/Symantec and Kaspersky Lab.
+There are dozens of paid antivirus programs from such well-known names as Bitdefender, McAfee, Norton and Kaspersky.
 Paid programs generally offer a slew of additional features, which can be helpful or overkill, depending on what kind of computer owner you are — cautious or geeky.

-Avast's Internet Security package ($49.95 for one PC for one year), for example, has several features lacking in the company's free version, such as a sophisticated spam filter.
-It also opens particularly sensitive activities, such as online banking or trading, in a new desktop so that other programs can't purloin passwords or account numbers.
+Avast's Premium Security package ($39.99 for one PC for one year), for example, has several features lacking in the company's free version, such as webcam protections to stop snoopers and a file shredder.
+It also opens suspicious programs in an "sandbox" environment so they don't infect your PC.

 There are usually three levels of paid-subscription packages.
-Bitdefender, for example, has a $59.95 package (for three PCs) called Bitdefender Antivirus Plus.
-A step up is a $79.95 suite named Bitdefender Internet Security that adds parental controls, a two-way firewall and other features.
-But if you opt for the company's $89.95 Bitdefender Total Security package, you'll also get system performance checks and an anti-theft tool.
+Bitdefender, for example, has a $60 yearly subscription package (for three PCs) called Bitdefender Antivirus Plus.
+A step up is a $80 suite named Bitdefender Internet Security that adds parental controls, a two-way firewall and other features.
+But if you opt for the company's $90 Bitdefender Total Security package, you'll also get system performance checks and an anti-theft tool.

-McAfee's Total Protection package ($89.99 for three PCs) is another example of a complete package, which also includes parental controls, online backup, home networking security features and spam filtering.
+McAfee's Total Protection package ($120 yearly for 10 PCs) is another example of a complete package.
+It also includes parental controls, home-network security, a VPN and a password manager.
 It also lets owners encrypt particularly sensitive files to secure them in case a PC is stolen — ideal for laptop users.

 The same, but different

-The only noticeable difference between the gratis and the paid programs was when it came to detecting some new threats, such as a website laced with newly created malware.
-Paid products, with their more elaborate system-behavior monitors, are more likely to pick those up and to warn you about other possible dangers.
+Some paid programs will be better at detecting new threats, such as a website laced with newly created malware.
+Paid products, with their elaborate system-behavior monitors, are more likely to pick those up and to warn you about other possible dangers.
+But some free programs have that kind of "heuristic" monitoring as well.

 Some users have complained about seeing more false warnings from free programs.
 There's a work-around for this, also free.
 When a suspicious file is tagged and you're not sure if it's safe to delete it, you can upload it to Virus Total (http://www.virustotal.com/), which will submit the suspect to scores of antivirus-engine interrogations and present you with results.